Family of dead inmate wants federal investigation of Southern Regional Jail - NewsBreak

 Martine said severe staff shortages at state jails place incarcerated people, guards and general workers at a higher risk of being killed or injured.
 He wants Gov. Justice to call a special session for lawmakers to address the crisis in the state jail system, he said.

-West Virginia Department of Homeland Security Deputy General Counsel Morgan Switzer declined to comment on reports of Shrewsbury’s death on Tuesday, September 20, 2022, citing an ongoing investigation by law enforcement.City of Beckley sees an increase in Fentanyl overdoses
+West Virginia Department of Homeland Security Deputy General Counsel Morgan Switzer declined to comment on reports of Shrewsbury’s death on Tuesday, September 20, 2022, citing an ongoing investigation by law enforcement.AG Morrisey makes major opioid lawsuit announcement about the September trial

 West Virginia State Police is investigating Shrewsbury’s death.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.